 About the author

-CorrespondentTom Murphy is Humanosphere's East Coast correspondent, at least until we can think of a better title.
+CorrespondentTom Murphy is a Boston-based reporter for Humanosphere.
 Tom is a prolific writer-blogger and editor of the aid blog A View From the Cave.
 His work has appeared in Foreign Policy, the Huffington Post, the Guardian, GlobalPost and Christian Science Monitor.
-Tom is based in Boston and tweets at @viewfromthecave.
-Contact him at tmurphy-at-humanosphere.org or send a comment below.
+He tweets at @viewfromthecave.
+Contact him at tmurphy(at)humanosphere.org.
 View all posts by Tom Murphy →

 The international community is trying to figure out what it — the world — wants to do next to make the world a better place.
 Social media like Twitter offers a look at what people, at least those who use … Read More